-First, you’ll be required to pay an upfront MIP.
-This is paid at closing, unless your lender offers a no-cost refinance in exchange for a higher rate.
+First, you’ll be required to pay another upfront MIP.
+This premium is paid at closing, unless your lender offers a no-cost refinance in exchange for a higher rate.

-Next, you’ll pay an annual MIP that is split into monthly installments and included in your mortgage payment each month.
+Next, you’ll pay the annual MIP that is split into monthly installments and included in your mortgage payment each month.
 Here’s the cost of each premium for FHA loans opened on or after June 1, 2009: